Looking at your cash flow is like a ‘temperature check’ on the health of your business.

 Most lenders don’t have strict requirements on how to use your capital and allow you to borrow a large amount at once.

-What it is
+What is a short-term loan?

-Short term loans operate like business term loans, but with a much shorter repayment period.
-With this type of loan, you make daily or weekly repayments within a typical repayment period of 18 months or less.
-This is a financing option for businesses who need capital fast and don’t want a long term repayment structure.
+Short-term loans work like business term loans, but have a much shorter repayment period.
+With this type of cash flow financing, you make daily or weekly repayments over a repayment period of between 6-18 months..

-Short term loans allow you to borrow smaller amounts of capital than business term loans.
+Short-term loans allow you to borrow smaller amounts of capital than business term loans.